 Minimum Price: The minimum stock price required for inclusion in the scanner.
 By default, smart lists enforce a minimum price threshold of $1.
 This restriction does not apply to Alerts scanners or OTC (Over-The-Counter) stocks lists and alerts.Maximum Price

-Maximum Price: The maximum stock price required for inclusion in the scanner results.Pro Tip: If you are looking for explosive stocks, the sweet spot settings is between $2 and $20.
+Maximum Price: The maximum stock price required for inclusion in the scanner results.Minimum Float

 A stock float is the total number of shares that are available for public investors to buy and sell.
 The less float available, the easier it is for the stock to move up or down.
 A low float stock with a news catalyst can lead to explosive moves.
 Levels:- Nano float: under 1 million